kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## A good hockey player plays where the puck is.
-A great hockey player plays where the puck is going to be. - Wayne Gretzky
+    ## Mistakes are always forgivable, if one has the courage to admit them. - Bruce Lee